From the Mars Hotel: Release

 An edit of "U.S. Blues" was released as a single (b/w "Loose Lucy").

 Four of the songs from the album remained in live rotation throughout the band's existence.
 "Scarlet Begonias" in particular became an extended-jam highlight, later usually paired with a segue into "Fire on the Mountain," while "U.S. Blues" was a preferred encore.
 "Ship of Fools" and "China Doll" were played with less frequency.
 For many years, Deadhead lore maintained that "Unbroken Chain" would only be performed at the band's final concert; it was finally broken out on the band's penultimate tour in March 1995 and performed at their final concert on July 9, 1995.
 "Money Money" was played three times, in May 1974, and then dropped by the time of the album's release, as the perceived misogyny of the song was worrisome to certain band members.
 "Loose Lucy" was dropped after 1974 and resurrected in 1990.
 Only "Pride of Cucamonga" was never played live.

 With the collapse of the band's label and the move to Arista Records, the album was out of print for many years.
 In 1984 an audiophile-quality pressing was released by Mobile Fidelity Records, using half-speed mastering.
 The album's first CD release was in 1985, and it has remained in print since a 1989 CD self-release by Grateful Dead Records.
 It was remastered and expanded as part of the Beyond Description (1973–1989) box set, in 2004.
 This version was released separately by Rhino Records, in 2006.

+A 50th Anniversary Deluxe Edition of From the Mars Hotel was released on June 24, 2024.
+A three-disc CD, it includes a remastered version of the original album, with two bonus demo tracks.
+It also includes a live concert recorded on May 12, 1974, at the University of Nevada, Reno (missing only the opening song, "Promised Land").
+Additionally, the original album was re-released in several different vinyl LP versions.